PyBioProx/PyBioProx/paper/main.md

 of colocalization may involve overlaying two fluorescent channels and manually identifying regions of fluorescent overlap as colocalization.
 A range of more quantitative co-localization analyses exist ranging in complexity that can provide more robust quantification ([1](#1)).
-In this paper, we introduce PyDist; a user-friendly object-based colocalization module written in python that uses distance measurements to describe the relationships between biomarkers in 2D or 3D space.
-Analysis of co-localization by distance measurements is not a novel concept.
-For example, a tool implemented in ImageJ called DiAna allows for the detailed distance-based analysis of pairs of differently labelled fluorescent objects [2](#2).
-The core advantages that PyDist brings include improved speed affording a high aptitude for the batch distance-based colocalization analysis of large 2D and 3D immunofluorescent datasets, as well as the extensibility of being written in a much easier to learn language like Python, compared with e.g. Java or C++.

-This paper also defines a set of descriptive measurements that quantify the spatial relationship of each object in fluorescent channel X to objects in fluorescent channel Y. Perimeter Distance (PD) measurements are defined in _Fig 1_ and detailed extensively in the methods section.
+This paper formally defines a set of simple descriptive measurements that quantify the spatial relationship of each object in fluorescent channel X to objects in fluorescent channel Y.
+Perimeter Distance (PD) measurements are defined in _Fig 1_ and detailed extensively in the methods section.
 In brief, objects in one fluorescent channel are detected and the perimeter pixels around the object determined.
 The distance of each pixel in an object's perimeter to the nearest